AliceO2Group/O2DPG/production/README.md

 - `MULTIPLICITY_FACTOR_CTFENCODERS` (default `1`) : Scales the number of parallel processes used for CTF encoding by this factor.
 - `MULTIPLICITY_FACTOR_REST` (default `1`) : Scales the number of other reconstruction processes by this factor.

+Most of these settings are configurable in the AliECS GUI.
+But some of the uncommon settings (`WORKFLOW_DETECTORS_FLP_PROCESSING`) can only be set via the "Additional environment variables field" in the GUI using bash syntax, e.g. `WORKFLOW_DETECTORS_FLP_PROCESSING=TPC`.

-For user modification of the workflow, the folloing *EXTRA* environment variables exist:
+For user modification of the workflow settings, the folloing *EXTRA* environment variables exist:
 - `ARGS_ALL_EXTRA` : Extra command line options added to all workflows
 - `ALL_EXTRA_CONFIG` : Extra config key values added to all workflows
 - `GPU_EXTRA_CONFIG` : Extra options added to the configKeyValues of the GPU workflow